CLARENCE

 PROTECT OUR WATER, SAVE OUR RIVERS, CARE FOR OUR CATCHMENT.

-Situated in the Northern Rivers, NSW, Australia, on Bundjalung, Gumbaynggirr, and Yaegl Country.
+Located in the Northern Rivers, NSW, on Bundjalung, Gumbaynggirr, and Yaegl Country.

-The most progressed sites are beside the above mentioned rivers in Cangai, Ewingar, the Dorrigo Plateau, and Mt Gilmore between the Gorge and Carnham , renamed Cobalt Ridge.
-The Clarence Catchment is scattered with more than 40 sites, targeted to serve the battery needs for emerging tech and the Electric Vehicle industry.
+The most progressed sites are in Cangai, Ewingar, the Dorrigo Plateau, and Mt Gilmore between the Gorge and Carnham.

 Click the locations to see how close they are to rivers, with steep terrain.
 These are high rainfall areas and flood zones meaning the risk of toxic runoff, leaks, leaching and tailings dam failure is heightened here.

-Local industries, reliant on healthy environments and clean water, like agriculture, seafood, and tourism generate billions of dollars of revenue and provide mass employment for locals.
+Existing local industries such as agriculture, seafood, and tourism generate billions of dollars of revenue for NSW and provide mass employment for locals.
+They all rely on healthy environments and clean water.

 The pursuit of rare earth minerals in this delicate ecosystem not only jeopardises its natural balance but also endangers the very lifeline of the region – its water.
 The consequences of unchecked mineral mining activities in this area could be catastrophic, leading to irreversible damage to water quality, aquatic life, and the livelihoods and deep cultural ties of those dependent on these resources.

-Our secondary mission is to set a precedent for other communities, so our plea extends beyond the Northern Rivers, to safeguard all ecologically and culturally significant water catchments from harm.
+We aim to set a precedent for other communities, so our calls to the government extend beyond the Northern Rivers - to safeguard all ecologically and culturally significant water catchments from harm for the future.

 Please help us protect our water, save our rivers, and care for our catchment.